You are here

 Networking isn't just for freelancers.
 In-house editors need to network, too.

 Networking is good for your professional development.
-When you talk to other editors, you
+When you talk to other editors, you:

-• increase your knowledge,
+• increase your knowledge

-• find solutions to editing issues.
+• find solutions to editing issues

 You also learn a lot about the social skills needed to be a good editor.
 That includes how to successfully query authors, how to manage difficult clients and how to keep people on schedule.

-Some branches have get-togethers for in-house editors, where you can talk with other employees about the particular challenges and needs of your group.
+Some branches have get-togethers for in-house editors where you can talk with other employees about the particular challenges and needs of your group.
 These might include time management, project management and relationships with other people on your teams (such as designers).

-It's also a good way to find contract editors for your organization, if they're ever needed.
+It’s also a good way to find contract editors for your organization if they’re ever needed.

 Community